Backlash

 Bore

-The area/diameter of a cylinder hole in which a piston moves.
+The internal diameter of an engine cylinder in which the piston travels.

 Bowden cable